tomjoht/tomjoht.github.io/_posts/2022/9/2022-09-23-first-attempt-at-life-of-narrative.md

 Like I said earlier, I haven't yet published the doc, so it's too early to see the feedback.
 Review comments are still trickling in, and we have to figure out how to publish a long doc in a such a way that people will still read it.
 One of our plans is to test the waters with a small group of readers and survey them afterwards.
 If things go well, we might write a lot more of these "Life of a [something]" narratives.
 Making the case for the document's value, as with other types of documentation, is yet another challenge to figure out.
 But one thing is for sure: I like this genre of writing, and I might be good at it.

+## Next post

+Continue to the next post in this series: [Pulling readers through long documents](/trends/reading-long-documents.html).